Skip to main content

 11. Play Cards

 A lot of card games like hearts, patience, bridge, poker, … require a good amount of common sense (and counting).
 Encourage your students to visit their grandparents and play a game with cards.
 Their grandparents or family will love it!
 I always enjoyed playing cards with my grandparents, even if they couldn’t handle their losses!
 Would you like to make it more challenging?
-Let them use a randomness widget.
+Let them use this randomness widget activity.
 By spinning the wheel, a game will appear, and before they can get started, they need to read the instructions.

 12. Play Zoo Tycoon or Rollercoaster Tycoon